t0ti20/My_RTOS/README.md

 - Note: This priority inversion scenario will be addressed and handled in the upcoming versions of this RTOS.
 - ![Screenshot 2023-10-08 150836](https://github.com/t0ti20/My_Implementation/assets/61616031/9fe45f9d-1efe-455d-8f43-1a48e71abfed)

-## 📊 Utilization Statistics
+## Utilization Statistics
 ![Screenshot 2023-10-08 151136](https://github.com/t0ti20/My_Implementation/assets/61616031/9e6a3529-7319-4745-bf75-8f52b2003112)

 ## Video Demonstration
-For a more comprehensive overview and a demonstration of the RTOS in action, please [watch this video](https://github.com/t0ti20/My_Implementation/assets/61616031/aeda3607-0c42-4388-ad27-9464ceeb5848).
+For a more comprehensive overview and a demonstration of the RTOS in action.

 [Video](https://github.com/t0ti20/My_Implementation/assets/61616031/aeda3607-0c42-4388-ad27-9464ceeb5848)

----
+## Author
 Created by Khaled El-Sayed [@t0ti20](https://github.com/t0ti20).